chapmajs/personal_site/_posts/2023-02-23-Pack-Cleaning.md

 ### Conclusion

 Well, that took a while!
 Only nearly 10 years to turn the pictures into a writeup, too!
 Now both Sark and I had known good packs and drives, though we couldn't directly interchange packs since I had only RL01 drives. and Sark had only RL02 drives.
-During the course of going through additional packs Sark retreived from storage, he did find two additional RL01 packs, both of which were good, which he traded to me.
+During the course of going through additional packs Sark retrieved from storage, he did find two additional RL01 packs, both of which were good, which he traded to me.

 During our PDP-11 hacking, we apparently tested some extra QBus hardware I had in my BA11-N chassis: